eneerge/Azure-Intune-Export-DeviceConfiguration-Decrypts/README.md

 # Azure-Intune-Export-DeviceConfiguration-Decrypts

 This exports Device Configuration Policies in Intune.
+It decrypts encrypted policies and it also allows importing and exporting unicode values.

 I have manipulated code from these repositories:
 - https://github.com/DeployWindowsCom/DeployWindows-Scripts/blob/master/Intune/Graph%20samples/DeviceConfiguration/DeviceConfiguration_Get.ps1